In this article, I would like to share with all readers about my experience so far working as a freelance electronics engineer.

 By living in Chiang Mai, Thailand I am able to have a very comfortable lifestyle for under $1000 per month, something that will be very hard in industrialised nations.

 Of course there are more variables to balance here apart from money.
 You could move to some isolated town where the living expenses are near to nothing but then you’ll be bored to death and it will be a pain to buy components, find work, network and progress with your business.

 Move to a different location where your spending power gets multiplied but taking into account that social life and access to services for your business is also important.

-Managing your own time efficiently and effectively is one of the challenges of working for yourself.
+Freelance electronics or any freelancing is about managing your own time efficiently and effectively is one of the challenges of working for yourself.
 In this section, I will share some of the tools and methods I use to keep myself organised.